CatoYang/VTM-Shanghai/Sessions/S7 - Lay of the Land.md

 We find a commotion, there is a police man and workers.
 Yin Yue is there.
 We find out that a bargehand is found dead.
 [[Captain Wu]] comes and to investigate as well.
-We eavesdrop and hear that the dead bargeman as found and his goods stolen.
+We eavesdrop and hear that the dead bargeman was found and his goods stolen.
-The tongs are blaming the communists and claiming that it isn't him.
+The tong members are blaming the communists and claiming that it isn't them.

-[[Iron Fang]] shows up and a confronttation between the Tongs and the Guild.
+[[Iron Fang]] shows up and a confrontation between the Tongs and the Guild.
-[[Yin Yue]]'s face is unreadable during this.
+[[Yin Yue]]'s face is unreadable during this silent showdown.
+The confrontation was slowly defused and Iron Fang departed.
+*There is lingering animousity between the river transport guild and the tongs and it might have been perpetrated by the communists*

 [[He Zhen]] explores the brothels visited by the tongs and found out that [[Bao Tou]] is Iron Fang's 2nd in command and that he has a following.
 But isnt particularly smart.
 Also found out that the factory overseer [[Wang Si De]] visits here and is paying more than usual for pleasure.